 Master’s degree with 4 years of experience in research lab operations or equivalent combination of education and experience equaling 9 years required.

-Candidates with extensive prior experience in cell, molecular biology or related fields are encouraged to apply.
+Extensive prior experience in cell, molecular biology or related fields.

 Analytical reasoning and problem solving skills.